📰

 The Shunga Dynasty, founded by Pushyamitra Shunga, succeeded the Maurya Empire.
 It played a significant role in reviving Hinduism and traditional Indian culture after the decline of Buddhism under the later Mauryas.

-78 AD - Reign of Gautamiputra Satkarni
+78 AD - Gautamiputra Satkarni's Reign: Satavahana Power

-320-550 AD - Gupta Empire's Golden Age
+320-550 AD - Gupta Empire's Golden Age: Cultural and Scientific Achievements

 Class: Themes in World History - Class 11, Chapter 6 (The Three Orders)